YaroslavArtemenko/Yolo_Custom_Object_Detection/README.md

 yolo3_custom_6000.weight | weight for custom model

 _____________________________________________________

 * file "Object_detect_trainingYOLO.ipynb" is for Training
 * files "photo.py", "video.py" and "webcam.py" are for objeckt detection
 * file "yolo_roi_tkinter.py" is for object detection in ROI with live video streaming

+If you want to run a project, then you need to create a yolo-coco folder and put certain files in it.
+For general recognition of the objects used in yolo-coco download the files:
+* yolo3.cfg
+* yolo3.weight
+* coco.names